 Oh, how precious to our souls the grace and truth which came by Jesus Christ!
 What do we not owe to our God!
 In contrast with this darkness, the Reformation appears and shines in all its lustre, which is the brightness of the testimony of the grace of God.
 And, as a testimony of the grace of God, it has established with a happy clearness this foundation of grace, which is, at the same time, that of the work of Christ, upon which the relationship of the sinner with God has been established by God Himself.

-In saying this, I need not add that I esteem this work in the highest degree.
+In saying this, I need not add that I esteem this world in the highest degree.
 A poor sinner, whose soul depends on this work and on this grace, and who, in knowing and enjoying them, has learned to love the glory of God, and the souls

 {116}